com-lihaoyi/mill/docs/pages/8 - Mill Internals.md

 - How do tasks pass data to each other?
 What data do they pass?
 - What tasks are cached?
 Where?
 - How are tasks run from the command line?
-- How do you deal with the repetition inherent a build? (e.g. compile, run & test tasks for every "module")
+- How do you deal with the repetition inherent in a build? (e.g. compile, run & test tasks for every "module")
 - What is a "Module"?
 How do they relate to "Tasks"?
 - How do you configure a Module to do something different?